16.1. Global dimensioning beam#

 Determining load on the beam#

-\(q_{eg}\) and \(q_{rb}\) together form the permanent load \(q_G\).
-The imposed load \(q_{ob}\) is the variable load \(q_Q\).
+\(q_{self}\) and \(q_{opl}\) together form the permanent load \(G_k\).
+The imposed variable load \(q_{ivl}\) is the variable load \(Q_k\) (using the abbreviations from the Eurocode).
 For beam verification, the loads must be calculated per linear meter on the beam, unless the load is applied as a point load on the beam.
 We assume a uniformly distributed load.

 Note

-To determine the size of the resting load, we use the schematic load-bearing floor plan.
-On it, we shade the area supported by the beam.
+To determine the amount of floor area resting on our beam, we use the schematic load-bearing floor plan.
+On it, we have shaded the area supported by the beam.
 All elements in the shaded area, including the weight of any secondary beams, must be included in the load.
-On this load-bearing floor plan we also show the dimensions!
+On this load-bearing floor plan we also show the actual dimensions.

-The resting load consists of the weight of the floor structure, including the weight of any finish layer, ceiling, installations suspended from the floor, or included in the floor structure, etc. All these loads are given in [kN/m²] or can be converted into them.
+The resting load consists of the weight of the floor structure, including the weight of any finishing layer, ceiling, installations (air ducts, water pipes, electricity and data cables, also know as building services) suspended from the floor, or included in the floor structure, etc. All these loads are given in [kN/m²] or can be converted into them.
 For example, for a concrete overlay, the volumetric mass [kg/m³] can be converted to the volumetric weight [kN/m³]: \(1 [kg/m³]\)corresponds to \(0.01 [kN/m³]\).
 The volumetric weight should then be multiplied by the layer thickness to get the load in [kN/m²]:

 \(\Rightarrow\) Load in [kN/m²] = layer thickness in meters multiplied by the load in [kN/m³].